-The Colorado Foundation for Universal Health Care gives FULL SUPPORT to bills that advance universal health care: That means actively promoting the legislation on our website and social media, mobilizing our supporters, providing testimony at committee hearings, sending letters to the editor, and whatever else we can do to move legislation forward.
+The Colorado Foundation for Universal Health Care gave FULL SUPPORT to bills that advance universal health care: That means actively promoting the legislation on our website and social media, mobilizing our supporters, providing testimony at committee hearings, sending letters to the editor, and whatever else we can do to move legislation forward.

 HB18-1207 a bill requiring Hospital Financial Transparency Measures